 Digital Animation 3

 Students choose a medium to explore in depth to develop a serious and well-developed animation piece.
-Students are given larger projects to complete throughout the year.
-Students will complete a portfolio that contains observational and digital sketches along with a reel of animated work that prepares them for an art school application.
+They will continue to draw in a sketchbook on a daily basis.
+Students are given smaller projects throughout the year to help them expand on their artistic abilities.
+Students will complete a portfolio that contains observational and digital sketches along with a reel of animated work that prepares them for an art school application and presentation to at least one National Portfolio Day Review.